By Megan Hale. Last Updated 4th July 2025.

 You may wonder what injuries you could receive a CICA payout for.
 You may receive a CICA payment for any injury suffered due to a violent crime.
 These include:

-- Lacerations and cuts as well as the scarring these could result in.
+- Lacerations and cuts, as well as the scarring that could result from them.

 - Brain injury.